-Vascular malformations occur because of an error in the development of vascular embryogenic tissue, meaning amongst other things, that they are present at the time of birth.
-Vascular tumours appear after the birth of the patient (except congenital hemangiomas), a period that can vary from a few weeks to several months or many years.
+Vascular malformations occur because of an error in the development of vascular embryogenic tissue, meaning that they are present at the time of birth.
+Vascular tumours, on the other hand, appear after birth (except congenital haemangiomas), within a period that can vary from a few weeks to several months or many years.